Lineage 2 leveling guide - get to the endgame in Lineage 2

 Endgame is the most interesting part for most of the players in numerous MMORPGs.
 Lineage 2 offers some extremely interesting features such as slaying tremendous Raid Bosses or fighting in epic Fortress Sieges.

 If you haven’t decided to move to Classic, you’re probably one of the people that are mostly interested in the endgame.
-If that’s true, this Lineage 2 leveling guide can help you get there as fast as possible.
+If that’s true, this Lineage 2 leveling guide can help you get there as fast as possible without too much work.

 Lineage 2 offers special help to the new players, in form of free teleports at the Gatekeepers and free 60 minute buffs from Adventurer’s Guides.
 They can be found in major townships and cities: Gludio, Dion, Giran, Heine, Oren, Aden, Goddard, Schuttgart, Rune as well as in Hunters Village and in Ancient City Arcan.
 Make sure, that you make use of those buffs at all times.